The Power of Words, Story, and Prayer

 And Isaac prayed to the Lord on behalf of his wife because she was barren, and the Lord accepted his prayer, and Rebecca, his wife, conceived.
 (Toldot verse 21)

-Yael Zoldan, discussing her children’s book on prayer, “When I Daven,” suggests that even young children can grasp the fundamentals of worship.
-By instilling basic concepts such as gratitude, mindfulness, and awareness of the world around them, preschoolers can develop an appreciation for the essence of prayer.
+Yael Zoldan, in her discussion of her children’s book on prayer, “When I Daven,” suggests that even young children can understand the basics of worship.
+By teaching them fundamental concepts such as gratitude, mindfulness, and awareness of the world around them, preschoolers can develop an appreciation for the essence of prayer.

-At its core, prayer encapsulates an ongoing conversation and communication with the Divine.
-The Cantor, serving as the messenger of the people, articulates their thoughts and emotions in the communal space, embodying the essence of this sacred dialogue.
+At its core, prayer is an ongoing conversation and communication with the Divine.
+The Cantor, acting as the messenger of the people, expresses their thoughts and emotions in the communal space, embodying the essence of this sacred dialogue.

 Leave a Reply